 Tarot of the Old Path-ace of swords

 Yet there is the encouraging language of flowers in the Tarot of the Old Path and in this case Oak leaves are shown on the Wind.
-Air is the Element of Swords, and wind is active air, while Oak leaves imply bravery .
-Being three, oak leaves and crescent moons, in number, brings to mind Maid, Mother and Crone, the ever present Goddess and/or Creatrix.
+Air is the Element of Swords, and wind is active air, while Oak leaves imply bravery.
+Being three, oak leaves and crescent moons, in number, recalls Maid, Mother and Crone, the ever-present Goddess and/or Creatrix.

-Air is representative of Mind, and of how it moves .
-The Crowned Sword Represents he Masculine and Feminine aspects of the Mind.
+Air is representative of the Mind, and of how it moves.
+The Crowned Sword Represents the Masculine and Feminine aspects of the Mind.

-The Primary meaning of the Tarot of the Old Path Ace of Swords, seems to be, mental or emotional force that struggles in aid of a good cause.
+The Primary meaning of the Tarot of the Old Path Ace of Swords seems to be, mental or emotional force that struggles in aid of a worthy cause.

 Thoth-ace of swords

 Kether and the Thoth Tarot- Ace of Swords.
 The Unknowable Kether, is often depicted as the Point.

 The Crown, which should be a diamond crown as diamonds are the sacred stone of Kether.

 And the swastika; "the whirling No-Thing" before Time.
 The point is the Singularity that was before the Big Bang but as the words may imply some vast understanding, this explanation is empty of experience and thus to us, incomprehensible.